Anne Lenner

-Anne Lenner (24 December 1912 – 4 June 1997) was an English female vocalist, who sang with the British dance bands of the 1930s and 1940s.
+Anne Lenner (24 December 1912 – 4 June 1997) was an English vocalist, who sang with the British dance bands of the 1930s and 1940s.
 She is most closely associated with Carroll Gibbons and the Savoy Orpheans, a band who regularly played at the Savoy Hotel in London, with whom she made many studio recordings.
 The British bands played a softer version of the swing jazz popular in the USA during the 1930s and 1940s.

 Early life and education

 Lenner was born Violet Green on 24 December 1912 in Aylestone, Leicester.
 Her father was Arthur Green, a variety performer who adopted the stage name of Tom Lenner, and toured with his wife, Florence Wright, Anne's mother.
 Lenner attended school locally at King Richard's Road school.

 Lenner had five sisters: Florence (who became Judy Shirley), Maidie, Ida, Rosa (who used the stage name Sally Rose), and Ivy (who became Shirley Lenner, and had a successful career in show business, singing with Joe Loss among others).
 All the sisters followed their father into show business, apart from Maidie, who married a property millionaire.
 Lenner also had two brothers, Herbert and Arthur.
 Herbert died at a young age, and Arthur went on to become a cobbler.